If you don't see your WiFi network during Flair Setup, try these troubleshooting steps.

 If you have a hidden network, make it visible during WiFI Setup.

 Try performing Flair Setup using a browser on a WiFi-connected laptop or desktop by going to my.flair.co.
-Reset the Gateway Puck before retrying Setup: go into the Puck's Settings menu, rotate to "Forget WiFi", push to select (confirm if asked) and wait for the Puck to restart.
+Reset your Flair Bridge or Gateway Puck before retrying Setup:

 Stuck on "Scanning"